-Prior to the mid-2000s, NASH was commonly regarded as a significant condition that primarily affected obese females[8].
+Prior to the mid-2000s, NASH was commonly regarded as a significant condition that primarily affected obese females[9].
 It was frequently linked to Type 2 Diabetes Mellitus (T2DM) and had a relatively mild prognosis.
 These factors were indicative of an increased risk for cardiovascular disease, stroke, and diabetes.
-Liver disease (NAFLD) has experienced a significant increase in occurrence in Western countries, with a global prevalence rate of 25%.
-Non-alcoholic fatty liver disease (NAFLD) is increasingly prevalent as a chronic liver condition in Western industrialized nations, especially among those with central obesity, type 2 diabetes mellitus (T2DM), dyslipidemia, and metabolic syndrome[9, 10].
+NAFLD has experienced a significant increase in occurrence in Western countries, with a global prevalence rate of 25% [9.10].
+NAFLD is increasingly prevalent as a chronic liver condition in Western industrialized nations, especially among those with central obesity, type 2 diabetes mellitus (T2DM), dyslipidemia, and metabolic syndrome[10, 11].

-Figure 2 Progression of NAFLD [11]
+Figure 2 Progression of NAFLD [12]

 When it comes to diagnostic examinations, the most reliable method to examine any type of liver inflammation or damage is a liver biopsy.
 Liver biopsies are highly valuable in diagnosing NAFLD and related conditions.
 The findings from these biopsies might vary, ranging from the presence of triglyceride deposits as droplets in the liver cells to more severe types of non-alcoholic steatohepatitis (NASH).
 NASH is often defined by the aforementioned lipid droplets present in liver cells, accompanied by inflammation and varying levels of liver fibrosis.
 Most people with hepatic steatosis have a non-progressive form of the illness.
 However, a small subset of these patients may develop NASH, as described earlier.
-NASH can advance to liver failure and even hepatocellular cancer[12].
+NASH can advance to liver failure and even hepatocellular cancer[13].

-Figure 3 Healthy Vs Fatty Liver [13]
+Figure 3 Healthy Vs Fatty Liver [14]

 The US guidelines for managing NAFLD define NAFLD as the presence of steatosis with at least 5% fat infiltration in imaging or histology, and the absence of alcohol, drug, or viral-induced steatosis.
-Patients with non-alcoholic fatty liver disease (NAFLD) may exhibit high levels of liver enzymes[14, 15].
+Patients with non-alcoholic fatty liver disease (NAFLD) may exhibit high levels of liver enzymes[15, 16].

-Patients diagnosed with non-alcoholic fatty liver disease (NAFLD) may exhibit one or more elements of the metabolic syndrome (MS), such as systemic hypertension, dyslipidemia, insulin resistance, or overt diabetes.
-Mounting data suggests that visceral obesity is a risk factor for non-alcoholic fatty liver disease (NAFLD)[16].
+Patients diagnosed with NAFLD may exhibit one or more elements of the metabolic syndrome (MS), such as systemic hypertension, dyslipidemia, insulin resistance, or overt diabetes.
+Mounting data suggests that visceral obesity is a risk factor for non-alcoholic fatty liver disease NAFLD[17].
 Additionally, it is important to consider that metabolic syndrome (MS) is a recognized risk factor for the development of cardiovascular disease.
 According to existing literature, cardiac and vascular disorders appear to be the primary cause of death in these patients.
 However, the precise pathophysiological pathways that link cardiovascular disease and NAFLD are not yet fully comprehended.
-Insulin resistance is believed to be a shared element in the development of both conditions[17, 18].
+Insulin resistance is believed to be a shared element in the development of both conditions[18, 19].

 Assessing atypical liver enzyme levels in an otherwise healthy patient can provide a difficulty even for a seasoned practitioner.
-Non-alcoholic fatty liver disease (NAFLD) is a prevalent cause for atypical liver function test findings in individuals who donate blood.
-It identifies the presence of elevated levels of alanine aminotransferase (ALT) and aspartate aminotransferase (AST) in up to 90% of cases, after ruling out other causes of liver illness[19, 20].
+NAFLD is a prevalent cause for atypical liver function test findings in individuals who donate blood.
+The liver function test identifies the presence of elevated levels of alanine aminotransferase (ALT) and aspartate aminotransferase (AST) in up to 90% of cases, after ruling out other causes of liver illness[20, 21].
 According to the 2014 data from the World Health Organization Global Health Observatory, the prevalence of obesity among those aged 18 and above is 15% among women and 11% among men worldwide.
-An assessment examining the frequency of NASH determined that around 5.7-17% of the population in the United States is impacted by this condition[21-24].
+An assessment examining the frequency of NASH determined that around 5.7-17% of the population in the United States is impacted by this condition[22-25].

-2) Pathophysiology of NFLD:
+2) Pathophysiology of NAFLD: